makerdao/plunger/README.md

 In the future it will be possible to specify a custom gas price for replacement transactions.

-### Pending transactions source
+### Pending transactions discovery

-By default, _plunger_ uses _etherscan.io_ to discover pending transactions.
-In the future versions it will be also capable of monitoring the transaction pool of the Ethereum node it is connected to.
-It will also allow configuring the source i.e. choosing whether we want to use _etherscan.io_, local transaction pool or both.
+The `--source` argument has to be used to specify how _plunger_ should discover pending transactions.
+Currently it can either query _etherscan.io_ or look for them in the Parity transaction queue.
+Bear in mind that it is a custom _Parity_ RPC endpoint and so this latter method will not work with _geth_.

-Unfortunately, the API exposed by _etherscan.io_ does not give access to pending transactions.
+The _etherscan.io_ integration works by scraping their website as the API exposed by them does not give access to pending transactions.
-Due to that, integration works by simply scraping their website.

 ## License